A Place for Mom

 Engaging in reminiscence therapy activities is a delightful way to help your loved ones recall cherished memories and exercise their cognitive abilities.
 These dementia activities utilize sensory and visual cues to gently guide seniors through their past, making them both meaningful and comforting.

 5. Relive the past with classic movies and TV shows.
 Keep dementia patients engaged by arranging nostalgic movie nights.
-Whether they were fans of westerns like Gunsmoke or adored musicals like The King and I, watching these old favorites can provide both entertainment and memory stimulation.
+Whether they were fans of Westerns like Gunsmoke or adored musicals like The King and I, watching these old favorites can provide both entertainment and memory stimulation.

 Let our care assessment guide you